anin27/hse-training-tracker/README.md

 - to implement CRUD operations for managing records
 - to validate user input before saving data

+## Problem Statement

+In many organisations, training event details and employee registrations are often managed manually or stored in separate files.
+This makes it difficult to organise records, update information, and track registrations efficiently.

+This led to:
+- data inconsistency
+- difficulty in updating records
+- limited visibility of training events and employee participation
+- time-consuming manual management
+- lack of a centralised digital system

+A centralised system was required to manage training events and employee registrations in a more efficient and structured way.

+## Proposed Solution

+To address this problem, a web-based **Petrofac HSE Tracker** system was developed.

+The system provides a simple dashboard where users can:
+- add new training events
+- view all training events
+- update existing event details
+- delete events
+- register employees for training events
+- view all employee registrations
+- delete registrations

 ## Main Features

 ### Training Events Management